Broadband and Working from Home: What You Need to Know

 Video Conferencing and VOIP

 As anyone who works from home either full time or part time will know, video conferencing is a big part of your working life.
-Applications like Skype and those that facilitate VOIP, are absolute lifesavers, allowing home workers to easily integrate with the larger teams.
+Applications like Skype and those that facilitate a VOIP phone system, are absolute lifesavers, allowing home workers to easily integrate with the larger teams.
 In even better news, applications like Skype require surprisingly little data to run smoothly but will, of course, benefit from a fast connection.

 The broadband speeds you will need will also depend on whether you’re using Skype simply for VOIP or if you are expecting to make frequent video calls, as these eat up much more data.
 Skype itself has set out the data requirements needed to support its various features.
 For those in need of its video calling features, the company recommends a minimum speed of 300Kb for both uploading and downloading.
 If, however, you are in need of a much higher quality video, then Skype advises a minimum download and upload speed of 1.5Mb, a substantial jump from 300Kb.
 Other services, such as Google Hangouts, will of course require different minimum speeds too, so it is worth checking what broadband speeds your most used tools and applications need.